-Over time, as your team members become more knowledgable and skilled, increase their opportunity to teach.
+Over time, as your team members become more knowledgeable and skilled, increase their opportunity to teach.
 The technique that I use with my instructors is to have them start by watching me (or another instructor) teach a session.
 Next, give them a fun activity to lead while co-teaching with another instructor.
 Little by little, I increase their face-time in front of the group.
 In most cases, after they have developed good presentation skills, this learning happens fast.

 A big mistake that I made early on was not auditing my trainer’s classes.
 I assumed that since they spent over a year developing the train-the-trainer skill, the skill would be permanent.
 If you recall the telephone game that I described in the first part of this session, that is what can happen.
 I call divergence the “anomaly/snowball effect.”